neoatlantis/neoatlantis-crypto-js/README.md

 Features included:

+* A PGP-like(functionally alike) message center. *Planning and implementing, not finished.*

+  * Identity manager(generating and reading identity -- public key with description).
+  * Generating ciphertext with one/more identities and optionally signature.
+  * Reading ciphertext, decrypting with given identity.

+  The trust chain or more features are not planned.
+The reason is, that the author think they are beyond the layer of PGP message center.
+To show the trust of some identity, a special formatted content should be set to the PGP message body, not to design a new format of PGP message.
+This applies to all other applications of PGP, e.g. OTR key authentication or exchange.

 * A non-standard home-brew symmetric cascading cipher.
 Not secure and not consistent and do not use it ;)
 * Asymmetric cipher, also not standard.
 Use ECDH and ECDSA to combine and